-The Top 5 Markup Languages: A Quick Look! - ThemetechMount
+The Top 5 Markup Languages: Let's Take A Quick Look!

-The Top 5 Markup Languages: A Quick Look!
+The Top Most 5 Markup Languages: Have A Quick Look!

-The code used to specify the data formatting are known as tags.
+The code used to specify the data formatting is known as tags.

 Some other major markup languages include: